Peruvian Guinea Pig

 Common Mistakes New Peruvian Guinea Pig Owners Make

-The mistakes that derail new Peruvian Guinea Pig ownership are almost always preventable with preparation.
+New Peruvian Guinea Pig ownership struggles almost always involve mistakes that deliberate planning can head off.
 Mistake one: choosing Peruvian Guinea Pig based on appearance rather than lifestyle fit—this breed's moderate energy and advanced (high grooming needs) care demands must match your reality.
 Mistake two: the "figure it out as we go" approach to nutrition and healthcare, which leads to reactive spending instead of planned budgeting.
 Mistake three: socializing too aggressively or not at all—Peruvian Guinea Pig's friendly temperament requires gradual, positive exposure to new experiences.
 Mistake four: comparing your Peruvian Guinea Pig's progress to other small animals online, which creates unrealistic expectations and unnecessary anxiety.
 Underestimating costs results in difficult decisions when exotic veterinarian bills arrive.
-Finally, many new owners don't establish a exotic veterinarian relationship early enough, missing critical early health screening windows.
+Finally, many new owners don't establish an exotic veterinarian relationship early enough, missing critical early health screening windows.

 Building a Care Team for Your Peruvian Guinea Pig